Mountainwatch | Matt Wiseman

 For those driving themselves, a good idea is to park for free at Bullock’s Flat off the Alpine Way and take the ski tube up the hill to either Perisher Valley or Blue Cow.

 The Skitube is an alpine railway – and technically Australia’s longest ski lift – that tunnels through the Ramshead Range to Perisher Resort.
 The tunnel is Australia’s longest transport tunnel at 6.3km long, and at its deepest point is 550m beneath the slopes.
-Since it began its operations in 1987, the Skitube has carried over 4 million skiers and boarders up to the slopes.
+Since it began its operations in 1987, the Skitube has carried over four million skiers and boarders up to the slopes.

 Where To Stay